vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/fips/Get-VCFFipsMode.md

 ## Description

-The `Get-VCFFipsMode` cmdlet returns the status for FIPS mode on the VMware Cloud Foundation instance.
+The `Get-VCFFipsMode` cmdlet retrieves the status for FIPS mode on the VMware Cloud Foundation instance.

 ## Examples